eonu/sequentia/README.md

 pip install sequentia
 ```

-### C library compilation
+### C libraries

-For optimal performance when using any of the k-NN based models, it is important that `dtaidistance` C libraries are compiled correctly.
+For optimal performance when using any of the k-NN based models, it is important that the correct `dtaidistance` C libraries are accessible.

 Please see the [`dtaidistance` installation guide](https://dtaidistance.readthedocs.io/en/latest/usage/installation.html) for troubleshooting if you run into C compilation issues, or if setting `use_c=True` on k-NN based models results in a warning.

-You can use the following to check if the appropriate C libraries have been installed.
+You can use the following to check if the appropriate C libraries are available.

 ```python
 from dtaidistance import dtw